StrangeAkira/StrangeAkira/README.md

    Some basic info : 4teen | Bi/cupiosxual | She/Her They/Them - F

-  I hav many names but call me Akira !
+  I hav many names but call me Akira!

   C + H is welcomed (if i'm not running around map) Feel free to dni if i ever make you feel uncomf or tell me if i do!